megabitik/stepik-pytest/README.md

 # stepik-pytest
-Homework for lesson 3_6 step 9
+Homework for the lesson 3_6 step 9
+Using pytest with conftest.py